 - ISO/IEC 27001 for information security management

-Common Security Risks Addressed
+Common Security Risks Covered

 Mobile security testing identifies and mitigates several common risks: